deadlydog/deadlydog.github.io/_drafts/2023-03-18-Awesome-Visual-Studio-Code-extensions.md

 ### Settings Sync

-Before getting started, I want to mention Settings Sync.
-If you do not have it enabled, you should consider doing so.
+If you do not have Settings Sync enabled, you should consider doing so.
 It allows you to sync your extensions across multiple machines, and can also sync settings, keyboard shortcuts, user snippets and tasks, UI state, and profiles.
 It is great for when you wipe your computer, or migrate to a new machine, as it brings all your customizations with you.
 It used to require an extension, but is now built into VS Code.